material-motion/tools/README.md

 The [Starmap](https://material-motion.gitbooks.io/material-motion-starmap/content/) describes our long-term, multi-year goals.

-Our short-term priorities are documented in our [Roadmaps](roadmaps/).
+Our [Roadmaps](roadmaps/) define our shorter-term goals as a team and on specific platforms/languages.

 ## License